ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/SNIPPETS.md

 ## 📮 **Postman Generated Code**

-In Postman, your generated code will look like this.
-You must alter it a bit to use it for our purpose.
+When you generate JavaScript code in Postman, it will look like the example below.
+However, you'll need to make two small changes to make it work properly with our project setup.

 <pre><code>const requestOptions = {
   method: "GET",